Imputation of missing values in multi-view data: Empirical Evaluation

 \subsection{Software}

 All simulations are performed in R (version 4.1.2) \citep{Rcore} on a high-performance computing cluster running Cent OS (Stream 8) with Slurm Workload Manager (version 20.11).
 All pseudo-random number generation is performed using the Mersenne Twister \citep{mersenne_twister}, R's default algorithm.
 Imputation with the missForest algorithm is performed using the R package \texttt{missForest} (version 1.5) \citep{missForest}, while predictive mean matching is performed using \texttt{mice} (version 3.14) \citep{mice}.
-All StaPLR model fitting is performed using \texttt{multiview} (version 0.3.1) \citep{multiview}, with a \texttt{glmnet} (version 4.1-4) \citep{glmnet} back-end.
+All StaPLR model fitting is performed using \texttt{mvs} (version 1.0.2) \citep{mvs}, with a \texttt{glmnet} (version 4.1-4) \citep{glmnet} back-end.
+MOFA-based imputation was performed using \texttt{MOFA2} (version 1.8.0) \citep{MOFA,MOFA+}, with a \texttt{basilisk} (version 1.10.2) \citep{basilisk} back-end.
 Additional scripts, such as those used for mean imputation and data simulation, are included in the supplementary materials.

-\subsection{Outcome measures}
+\subsection{Outcome Measures}

-We compare the predictive performance of the trained stacked classifiers in terms of two outcome measures calculated on a test set of $n$ = 1000 observations.
+We compare the predictive performance of the trained stacked classifiers in terms of two outcome measures calculated on the test set.
 The first outcome measure is \textit{test accuracy}, which we define as the proportion of correctly classified observations in the test set given a classification threshold of 0.5.
 The second outcome measure is the \textit{mean squared error of probabilities} (MSEP), which we define as: